-Alignment of an image can also be changed by clicking on the edit button or the little pencil.
+The alignment of an image can also be changed by clicking on the edit button or the little pencil.

 Resizing Images on WordPress

-Now, once you have inserted the needed image within your post, follow these steps to resize an image.
+Once you have inserted the needed image within your post, follow these steps to resize an image.

 - Click on the image.

-- A mini menu will pop up on the top of the image
+- A mini menu will pop up on the top of the image.

 - Click on the edit button or the little pencil in the mini-menu.

-- A box named, ‘Image Details’ will open.
+- A box named ‘Image Details’ will open.

-- Click on the drop-down menu next to the “Size” tab and select from options like Thumbnail, Medium, Full size or Custom size.
+- Click on the drop-down menu next to the “Size” tab and select from options like Thumbnail, Medium, Full size, or Custom size.

 - The selected image will be updated according to the selected size.

 The steps discussed above will help you to download an image from the internet and use it according to your convenience on your own blog.
-We call these steps altogether as the basics of Editing Images on WordPress.
-However, there are still a few things that you need to keep in mind, before becoming a pro at image editing.
+We call these steps altogether the basics of Editing Images on WordPress.
+However, there are still a few things that you need to keep in mind before becoming a pro at image editing.
 We will discuss them in the next part of this article.
 Till Then, Happy Editing!!